prapun77/monoeci/README.md

 Monoeci Core V1 (0.12.2.3) (XMCC)
 ===============================

-This is under development.
+This is is under development.
 Please proceed with care.

 https://www.monoeci.io